What is a foreign company?

 If you need multiple certificates, download, complete and return the bulk request for tax residency certificate form and email it to Business Tax.

 Submitting a tax return for a foreign company

 To submit a tax return, a foreign company must:

-- Submit an online tax return
+- submit a tax return

 Global tax return submission